 Don’t you want to know what your employees really think?
 After all, they are your company’s best asset, and it’s paramount that you keep them happy.
 But the research conclusively shows they will hesitate to share their insight when it’s negative or critical, or when they’re worried about being judged, criticized, or even penalized.
 The result: organizations lose employees’ best and most honest thinking.
 That’s where the anonymous survey comes in.

-At MeetingPulse, our easy-to-use platform helps you create surveys for your employees, either within meetings or events or separate from them.
+At MeetingPulse, our easy-to-use platform helps you create live surveys for your employees, either within meetings or events or separate from them.
 Here’s why you should and how to do it.

 Related: Building A Feedback Culture